 Students absent from classes or clinical experiences must report their illness to the college.
 After a serious illness, students must secure permission to return from the employee health nurse.
-The permission, in writing, must be given to the student development officer before returning to class or clinical area.
+The permission, in writing, must be given to the dean of students before returning to class or clinical area.